swapnamoy17/EAST-DenseNet/README.md

 You can either create a separate directory for validation data or use a section of training for it.

 Training is started by running `train.py`.
 It accepts the following important arguments:
- +loss_file_name: This file contains the validation loss for the previously saved best model.
+ + loss_file_name: This file contains the validation loss for the previously saved best model.
 Mention only the filename, it is in the checkpoint_path.
- +validation_period: Model is saved after these many epochs depending on whether the validation loss has decresed or not.
+ + validation_period: Model is saved after these many epochs depending on whether the validation loss has decresed or not.
- +checkpoint_epochs: Model is saved regardless of validation loss.
+ + checkpoint_epochs: Model is saved regardless of validation loss.
- +n: Epoch number from which the training is to resumed.
+ + n: Epoch number from which the training is to resumed.
 (1 + number of epochs completed.)
- +dataset: icdar13, icdar15 or mlt
+ + dataset: icdar13, icdar15 or mlt
- +model_type: resnet or densenet
+ + model_type: resnet or densenet
- +train_val_ratio: Ratio in which training dataset is to be split for training and validation.
+ + train_val_ratio: Ratio in which training dataset is to be split for training and validation.

  For spliting training dataset into training and validation, the validation_data_path should be empty ("").